 Wix pricing varies slightly between its 2 options: Website and Business & eCommerce.
 Today, we will be focusing on the eCommerce side of Wix.
 The three Business & eCommerce Wix plans are:

 - VIP Plan– $35/month

-All plans include unrestricted bandwidth, 20GB-50 GB of storage and $300 in business vouchers are included.
+All plans include unrestricted bandwidth, 20GB-50 GB of storage, and $300 in business vouchers.
 Moreover, the Wix Business VIP package upgrade provides you with priority responses and VIP assistance.

 Shopify’s three main pricing plans are:

 Shopify Basic can satisfy your needs unless you run a large shop.
 You will receive discount codes, unrestricted storage products, and multi-channel integration.
 Upgrading to Shopify or Advanced Shopify provides better analysis and reporting.